 1. Efficiency

-Precast concrete wall panels eliminate the need for large on-site masonry crews, which in turn reduces the negative impact on a project’s schedule caused by the time-consuming field labor.
+Precast concrete wall panels eliminate the need for large on-site masonry crews, significantly reducing labor costs and minimizing scheduling delays caused by time-consuming fieldwork.

 2. Speed and Planning